--

-1st accident Reported to date 994
+1st accident Reported to date 992

-year (13 months) Expected ultimate 1,018
+year (13 months) Expected ultimate 1,026

-2nd accident Reported to date 909
+2nd accident Reported to date 899

-year Expected ultimate 980
+year Expected ultimate 987

-3rd accident Reported to date 663
+3rd accident Reported to date 634

-year Expected ultimate 758
+year Expected ultimate 732

-4th accident Reported to date 564
+4th accident Reported to date 515

-year Expected ultimate 748
+year Expected ultimate 729

-5th accident Reported to date 273
+5th accident Reported to date 148

-year Expected ultimate 837
+year Expected ultimate 891

-- > This chart shows the total number of non statutory benefit claims reported to date by accident quarter - Non statutory benefit claims include workers compensation, interstate and compensation to relatives claims (excluding early notifications) - All accident years still have a number of IBNR claims reflected in their expected ultimate - On average across accident quarters prior to 2020, approximately 240 non statutory benefit claims are expected to be incurred per quarter.
-This is lower for the accident years 2020 and 2021, where approximately 190 non-statutory benefit claims are expected to incur per accident quarter due to the lockdowns and prolonged State border closures which leads to fewer interstate claims - > The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown - The ultimate number of non statutory benefit claims for 2021Q3 is comparable with 2020Q2.
-Despite the reduction in expected ultimate interstate claims due to the extended lockdown, it is offset by the higher expected ultimate workers compensation claims compared to 2020Q2 - Ultimate claims for accident quarters 2021Q4 to 2022Q3 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021.
+- This chart shows the total number of non statutory benefit claims reported to date by accident quarter - Non statutory benefit claims include workers compensation, interstate and compensation to relatives claims (excluding early notifications) - All accident years still have a number of IBNR claims reflected in their expected ultimate - On average across accident quarters prior to 2020, approximately 240 non statutory benefit claims are expected to be incurred per quarter.
+This is lower for the accident years 2020 and 2021, where approximately 190 non-statutory benefit claims are expected to incur per accident quarter due to the lockdowns and prolonged State border closures which leads to fewer interstate claims - ▶ The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown - The ultimate number of non statutory benefit claims for 2021Q3 is comparable with 2020Q2.
+Despite the reduction in expected ultimate interstate claims due to the extended lockdown, it is offset by the higher expected ultimate workers compensation claims compared to 2020Q2 - Ultimate claims for accident quarters 2021Q4 and 2022Q1 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021 - ▶ Ultimate claims for accident quarter 2022Q2 are expected to return to pre-COVID-19 lockdown levels.

-Claim numbers Early notification claims - accident quarter basis
+Early notification claims - accident quarter basis

-1st accident Reported to date 534
+1st accident year (13 Reported to date 534

-year (13 months) Expected ultimate 534
+months) Expected ultimate 533

-2nd accident Reported to date 482
+2nd accident Reported to date 481

-year Expected ultimate 479
+year Expected ultimate 476

-3rd accident Reported to date 214
+3rd accident Reported to date 209

-year Expected ultimate 207
+year Expected ultimate 200

-4th accident Reported to date 258
+4th accident Reported to date 259

-year Expected ultimate 250
+year Expected ultimate 244

-5th accident Reported to date 261
+5th accident Reported to date 196

-year Expected ultimate 350
+year Expected ultimate 404

-- This chart shows the expected total number of early notification claims by accident quarter that are not expected to progress to become a statutory benefit claim - On average across all accident quarters prior to 2020, approximately 110 early notification claims are expected to be ultimately incurred per accident quarter. - The reduction in early notification claims for accident quarters 2020Q2 2021Q1 and 2021Q3 reflects lower exposure due to COVID-19 restrictions in 2020 and 2021 and potential changes to insurer processes - At the December 2020 valuation, the early notification model was updated to allow for the rate at which claims transition out of the early notification model once they progress to become a statutory benefit claim.
-This change results in a negative development for the more recent accident periods - After accounting for transitions out of early notification, ultimate early notification claims continue to trend upwards since 2021Q3, suggesting a return towards pre-COVID-19 levels.
+- This chart shows the expected total number of early notification claims by accident quarter that are not expected to progress to become a statutory benefit claim - On average across all accident quarters prior to 2020, approximately 110 early notification claims are expected to be ultimately incurred per accident guarter. - The reduction in early notification claims for accident quarters 2020Q2 2021Q1 and 2021Q3 reflects lower exposure due to COVID-19 restrictions in 2020 and 2021 and potential changes to insurer processes - At the December 2020 valuation, the early notification model was updated to allow for the rate at which claims transition out of the early notification model once they progress to become a statutory benefit claim.
+This change results in a negative development for the more recent accident periods - After accounting for transitions out of early notification, ultimate early notification claims continue to trend upwards since 2021Q3, suggesting a gradual return towards pre-COVID-19 levels.

-Claim numbers Damages claims - accident quarter basis
+Damages claims - accident quarter basis